 Firstly, it’s important to know that a beggar is somebody who typically lives on the street and asks others to give them money.

 Based on that, we use beggars can’t be choosers to say that if you haven’t got much money, you might have to accept a cheaper product because you can’t afford a more expensive one.
-Following that logic, we also use it to emphasize that you might have to accept a situation you are not happy with because you are not in a position to complain, even if that is not related to money.
+Following that logic, we also use it to say that you might have to accept a situation you are not happy with because you are not in a position to complain.

 Well if you want a babysitter, it will have to be Tuesday.
 Beggars can’t be choosers you know!